brightcommerce/attr_publish/README.md

 ## Dependencies

-AttrSequence gem has the following runtime dependencies:
+AttrPublish gem has the following runtime dependencies:
 - activerecord >= 5.1.4
 - activesupport >= 5.1.4